Gry's Virtual Keyboard Museum

 This is in fact a great Virtual Analog Super Synth.
 It Has a nice arpeggiator, good vocoder, and it can sound half way like a Minimoog or Oberheim Ob8 on a good day, but the sound did not cut through in a live situation.
 Unfortunately, the build quality was poor and it wasn't suited for the road at all.

-No matter what, I liked it for what is was, and when it sold in 2006 I had a small tear in my eye.
+No matter what, I liked it for what is was, and when I sold it in 2006 I had a small tear in my eye.

 Novation Music